The Craig Charles Funk and Soul Show: Features

-Occasional specials, such as 'The History of Black American Music from 1945' and 'The History of the Stax Record Label', feature the house band, The History Teachers, composed of Angelo Starr (vocals), Mick Talbot (keyboard), Ernie McKone (base guitar), Crispin Taylor (drums) and Julian Burdock (electric guitar).
+Occasional specials, such as "The History of Black American Music from 1945" and 'The History of the Stax Record Label', feature the house band, The History Teachers, composed of Angelo Starr (vocals), Mick Talbot (keyboard), Ernie McKone (base guitar), Crispin Taylor (drums) and Julian Burdock (electric guitar).

 Notable guests

 Special guests have included James Brown, George Clinton, Gil Scott-Heron, Bootsy Collins, Maceo Parker, Fred Wesley, Booker T, Chuck Brown and Candi Staton, along with members of bands such as Sly and the Family Stone, Kool & The Gang, The Isley Brothers and The Temptations.
 British artists have included Soul II Soul, Paul Weller and Primal Scream, James Taylor Quartet, The New Mastersounds, The Brand New Heavies, Cymande, Smoove & Turrell, Bluey of Incognito and Amy Winehouse.

 Production and history

-The show is produced by TBI Media productions since March 2011.
+The show was produced by TBI Media productions since March 2011 until 2025.
 In November 2011, the show began broadcasting from studios at the newly built MediaCityUK site, at Salford Quays, Greater Manchester, having relocated from the BBC Manchester Headquarters at New Broadcasting House in Manchester City Centre.
 The show has also aired from other BBC locations around the UK, and occasionally live from festival sites.

 The programme was first broadcast on Friday 15 March 2002, during the first week of the station's launch, and was originally known as The Craig Charles Funk Show.
 In the early years of the network, the show aired twice weekly, on Friday and Saturday nights.
 The previous production company, from September 2006 until March 2011, was Demus Productions, with Hermeet Chadha as a producer and co-presenter, and the programme was also previously produced by Henry Lopez-Real.